AlbertWeichselbraun/humidity-probe-influxdb/README.md

 * Intelligent sync: send data to the time series database after
   - a given number (default: 20) of measurements has been taken.
   - a significant change in temperature (default: +/- 1°C) or humidity (default: +/- 2%) has been detected.
+  - decreases sampling rate, if the cache runs full.
 * Automatically detects the sensor type (BME280 or BMP280) and the sensor's I2C bus ID.
 * Minimize power consumption by
     - disabling Bluetooth